Chapter 1:

 “A few blocks away.
 It’s pretty close to the—”

-He stopped as they listened to their harmonious clicking.
-Their unfamiliar behavior set him on edge, although he masked it from the young woman.
+His response came to a stop.
+They listened to their harmonious clicking.
+Their unfamiliar behavior made him uneasy.
+He masked the creeping angst from the young woman.
 Her sudden rustling broke his fear as he looked over.
 She gathered a few items from the barren shelves.

-They didn’t utter a word as they ran through the lot and into the fog’s thicket.
+They ran through the lot and into the fog’s thicket.
 Dry flurries fluttered about as he guided her along the sidewalk.
 They avoided the dense streets while observing the shuffling silhouettes.
 Once they arrived at an alleyway, they took time to recuperate in an enclave just out of sight.
 She saw the tired look in his eyes, handing him a bottle of water as a token of their success.
 He took a sip as she leaned against the wall.

-“Thanks,” she responded.
+“Thanks,” she said.
 “That was nerve-racking.
 I don’t know how you guys do it.”

 “Experience,” he uttered.
-“Patience especially… But you gotta be smart as well.
-If that blob pulled up that would’ve just complicated things.”
+“Patience, especially… But you gotta be smart too.
+If that blob pulled up, that would’ve just complicated things.”

-“If that dumbass would’ve kept his cool, we would’ve made it out without a problem,” he grunted.
+“If that dumbass would’ve kept his cool, we would’ve made it out without a problem.”

 “I’d hope you’d say that.
 We are a thing, no?”

 Gabriel glimpsed her flushed expression as she kept a lookout.
-While what they had amounted was akin to a fling, they were dedicated to their causes.
-He dedicated himself to making sure where they stayed was supplied, going on most of the runs while she aided the staff.
-It was upon her insistence she joined them the past few runs against his protective wishes.
+While what they had amounted to was akin to a fling, they were dedicated to their causes.
+He dedicated himself to ensuring where they stayed was supplied, going on most of the runs while she aided the staff.
+She joined them the past few runs against his protective wishes upon her insistence.

 “I’m doing everything I can,” he spoke earnestly.

-“I know you are,” she agreed.
-“But—The last thing I need is for you not come back one day.”
+“I know you are,” she nodded.
+“But—The last thing I need is for you not to come back one day.”

 “Not gonna happen.”